surgiie / transformer

 <?php use Surgiie\Transformer\Transformer; $transformer = new Transformer(" uncle bob ", ['trim', 'ucwords']); $transformer->transform(); // returns "Uncle Bob"

-To transform data and values on-the-fly in your classes, use the \Surgiie\Transformer\Concerns\UsesTransformer
+Transform data on-the-fly in your classes by using the \Surgiie\Transformer\Concerns\UsesTransformer trait:

 public function store(Request $request) { // Using data from the request object (i.e. `$request->all()`) $transformedData = $request->transform([ 'first_name' => ['strtoupper'], ]); // $transformedData['first_name'] will be all uppercase // all other data will be included from the request // You can also customize the input that is transformed, // in this case $transformedData will only have the `first_name` key. $transformedData = $request->transform($request->only(['first_name']), [ 'first_name' => ['strtoupper'], ]); }